 Intensive Family Preservation and Reunification Services

-SAGE provides intensive crisis-oriented services to families referred by Child Protective Services whose children are at risk for out-of-home placements due to abuse or neglect.
+SAGE provides intensive crisis-oriented services to families referred by the Arizona Department of Child Safety whose children are at risk for out-of-home placements due to abuse or neglect.
 A primary goal of this program is to support referred families so that their children can safely remain in their home.
 SAGE provides counseling (individual, family, and marital therapy); communication skills; parenting skills training; home management skills; job readiness training; case management; and linkages to community resources.
-SAGE’s two-person team regularly visits these families in their homes, and provides the resources and interventions necessary to stabilize these families and enhance their safety.
+SAGE's two-person teams frequently visit these families in their homes, and provide the resources and interventions necessary to stabilize these families and enhance their safety.

 Other Outpatient Services

-SAGE offers other outpatient services including individual, couples, and family counseling; clinical assessments for various conditions/populations; parenting classes; motivational enhancement; a self-paced workbook for domestic violence offender intervention; and other programs that are requested by community or governmental entities.
+SAGE offers other outpatient services including individual and other programs that are requested by community or governmental entities.